2023 Summer Festivals in Provence & Cote d’Azur

-The list below includes the current details at the time of publishing.
-However, please check with your local tourist office or Marie (town/city hall) for the latest updates.
+The list below includes the current details for major summer festivals and exhibitions at the time of publishing.
+However, please check the latest updates with your local tourist office or Marie (town/city hall).
 Cancellations and changes are always possible.
-Please check the schedule and guidelines in advance.
+Therefore, please check the schedule and guidelines in advance.

 Summer Festivals and Events Provence

 Summer is festival time.
 The problem is choosing from an overwhelming variety of events.
 World-famous events like Jazz à Juan (started in 1960) and le Festival d’Avignon (since 1947) attract large crowds and celebrated performers.
-All the principal cities and many small towns in Provence host at least one memorable celebration during the warmer months.
+Nevertheless, Provence’s principal cities and many small towns host at least one memorable celebration during the warmer months.

 The events listed below are annual happenings in the Provence and the Côte d’Azur.
-The actual dates may change from year to year, so check with the tourism offices for updates.
+The dates may change yearly, so check with the tourism offices for updates.
 The websites are listed below to find out the current details.
 Please note this is not a comprehensive list of all the upcoming events.
 For activities near your location, check local newspapers, flyers at the grocery stores and tourism websites.

 June in Provence and on the Côte d’Azur

-Head to the Gardens: June 3-5, 2022 (check for local details): Discover the public and private gardens of Provence and the French Riviera.
+Head to the Gardens: June 2-4, 2023 (check for local details): Discover the public and private gardens of Provence and the French Riviera.
 The 2022 edition of Rendez Vous aux Jardins focuses on climate change.
-There are workshops, family-friendly activities, and even guided visits at some locations.
+Some locations have workshops, family-friendly activities, and even guided visits.

-Previously in June, this event returns in September 2022: Calling Foodies Les Étoile de Mougins is a bi-annual food lover’s event.
+Returns in 2024: Calling Foodies Les Étoile de Mougins is a bi-annual food lover’s event.
 The town of Mougins is probably most famous as the former home of Pablo Picasso.
 However, this chef-led festival includes cooking demonstrations, local producers, food trucks, workshops, etc. Oh, and plenty to eat!

-June 9 – September 18, 2022: The 10th annual Les Musicales dans les Vignes de Provence kicks off with the first concert at Château de la Gaude near Aix-en-Provence.
-There are 40 vineyards involved in the program and 68 concerts with something for everyone’s taste: jazz, classical music and new age.
-Book in advance for the concert and wine tasting, or add diner to your evening out.
+June 8 – September 18, 2023: The 10th annual Les Musicales dans les Vignes de Provence kicks off with the first concert at Château de la Gaude near Aix-en-Provence.
+There are 42 vineyards involved in the program and 74 concerts with something for everyone’s taste: jazz, classical music and new age.
+Book in advance for the concert and wine tasting, or add dinner to your evening out.

-June 21 (check for local details): Summer solstice and Fête de la Musique.
+June 21 (check for local details): Summer Solstice and Fête de la Musique.
 On the day with the most daylight hours of the year, it’s time to enjoy some free music.
-Since Joel Cohen launched the concept in Paris and Toulouse in 1976, the Fête de la Musique has expanded to musical stages around France and beyond each year.
+Since Joel Cohen launched the concept in Paris and Toulouse in 1976, the Fête de la Musique has expanded yearly to musical stages around France and beyond.
 Enjoy the tunes!

-June (usually the 3rd weekend): Fêtes de la Tarasque – Four days of festivities Tarascon: Every year, at the end of June, local legends and fictional characters come back to life and parade through the town.
+June 23 -26, 2023: Fêtes de la Tarasque – Four days of festivities Tarascon: Every year, at the end of June, local legends and fictional characters (including come back to life and parade through the town.
 The festival runs through the last weekend in June.

 July in Provence and on the Côte d’Azur

-July 4 – September 25, 2022: Rencontres d’Arles – Les Rencontres de la Photographie.
+July 3 – September 24, 2023: Rencontres d’Arles – Les Rencontres de la Photographie.
 The Rencontres is a big deal photography festival drawing international photographers and viewers from around the globe.
-The goal of the Rencontres is to make photography accessible to all with 40+ installations throughout the city of Arles in museums, chapels, cloisters, bookstores, and industrial spaces.
-Although many venues are within the city centre, it is practically impossible to see all of the exhibits in one day.
-There are options for day passes and festival passports.
+The Rencontres aims to make photography accessible to all, with 40+ installations throughout the city of Arles in museums, chapels, cloisters, bookstores, and industrial spaces.
+Although many venues are within the city centre, seeing all exhibits in one day is practically impossible.
+However, there are options for day passes and festival passports.
 Purchase tickets online or at the tourist office in Arles.
 Download the festival app and start planning your visit.

-July 7- 26, 2022: During the Festival d’Avignon, the Papal City turns into a theatrical stage.
+July 5- 25, 2023: During the Festival d’Avignon, the Papal City turns into a theatrical stage.
 This arts festival, founded in 1947, features performances throughout the city and in the Cours d’Honneur inside the Palais des Papes.
-The official festival is known as “In” attracts professional and amateur actors worldwide.
+The official festival known as “In” attracts professional and amateur actors worldwide.

-July 8-10, 2022: Les Rencontres Économiques d’Aix-en-Provence is an annual business forum in Aix.
-Created in 2001 by le Cercle des économistes, this conference is an opportunity for European thought leaders, business heads, NGOs, economists, academics and students to converge in one location.
+July 7-9, 2023: Les Rencontres Économiques d’Aix-en-Provence is an annual business forum in Aix.
+Created in 2001 by le Cercle des économistes, this conference allows European thought leaders, business heads, NGOs, economists, academics and students to converge in one location.
 “Conceived from the beginning as an intellectual terrain of encounter among diverse viewpoints, the forum has recently taken the initiative to enlarge the roles of young people and entrepreneurs in its economic discussions.
-The 2022 theme is Successfully Transforming the World.
+The 2023 theme is Renewing Hope.
 Read more about this enlightening forum in an article written by Anne-Marie Simons.

 Additional reading: Vaison Danses One of Many Reasons to Visit Charming Vaison La Romaine.